LukePeters/LukePeters/README.md

 - 👨🏻‍💻 CTO at [Grafton Studio](https://graftonstudio.com)
 - 📡 Leveling up in cybersecurity, networking, and system administration
 - 📟 Tinkering with electronics, microcontrollers, and 3D printing
+- 👨🏻‍🏭 Learning welding and machining in my garage and basement workshop

 ### Most interested in: